5 Ways to Get More RestOct 26, 2017

 Here are some different practical tips to getting more rest:

 - Embrace downtime.
 Allow yourself to recover and relax from the day before you climb in bed.
 Turn off the screen and dim the lights at least an hour before bed.
-Our technology, (phones, iPads and TVs) emit light rays which disrupt our cycadian rhythms, it prevents our body from naturally resting because we manufacture an environment which keeps us awake.
+Our technology, (phones, iPads, and TVs) emit light rays that disrupt our circadian rhythms, it prevents our body from naturally resting because we manufacture an environment that keeps us awake.
 Simply by turning the technology off and dimming the lights will begin to tell the body its time to start winding down.
 Instead of browsing your phone read a book, take a bath, or listen to soft music.
 The atmosphere you create the hour before bed will set the stage for falling asleep faster and sleep that is deeper.

 - Be consistent with when you get up.
 While we all need to sleep in on occasion, it typically is not a pattern we need to make.
 Instead, research shows we get more rest when we actually get up at the same time every day.
 And by training our brain to get up at the same time it actually makes it easier for us to get to bed at the same time in the evening.
 Similarly, the only way to get to bed early is by getting up earlier.
 So, before you turn off the alarm on the weekend perhaps you should reconsider that you are working against a natural cycle in your brain and instead use a consistent cycle to your advantage and actually get more rest as a result.

 - And plan time for a relaxing retreat.
-Instead of packing your weekend and your vacation full of activities, plan a day or two towards the end for some down time for the purpose of quiet and relaxation Go on a hike or long walk.
-Go to the library, tour a museum or visit a monastery — places which are dedicated to quiet.
+Instead of packing your weekend and your vacation full of activities, plan a day or two towards the end for some downtime for the purpose of quiet and relaxation Go on a hike or long walk.
+Go to the library, tour a museum or visit a monastery — places that are dedicated to quiet.

 What about the days you are exhausted or sick.
 When our body is in need of additional recovery take it seriously.
 Here are three more tips to getting more rest when you really need it:

-If you want more ways to get out of overwhelm, check out my new class: Overcoming Overwhelm!
+If you want more ways to get out of overwhelm, coaching can help.